Imoeka1/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-a function that capitalizes all words of a string
+functions that encodes a string